jackconnolly21/fantasyLineup/README.md

 '7609' is the ID of the league that I want to enter.
 '18' is the team ID.
 You can find your league and team ID by reading the url of the homepage of your fantasy league.
 '2018' is just the current year.

-Before you edit this file, you'll need to create a gmail account that will notify you when there are players still on your bench.
+Next, efore you edit this file, you'll need to create a gmail account that will notify you when there are players still on your bench.
 After you create the email, go back into the email.csv file and add the following line:

 ```
 'Gmail Username','Gmail Password'